Metal Roofing

 Always remember that each of the above options comes with a variety of additional trim components and ways to install them, with some being far superior to others.
 It is always important to know what product you’re getting, who is doing the work, and how it will be installed to avoid the pitfalls of inexperienced metal roofers working on your project.

-Whatever product you choose, when installed properly, metal roofing will provide you with years of benefits.
-A beautiful new curb appeal for your home from lightweight, 100% recyclable, earth-friendly, green products is just the start.
+Metal roofing offers a beautiful new curb appeal for your home from lightweight, 100% recyclable, earth-friendly, green products.
+And that’s just the start.
 The best fire rating possible, “Class A,” will give you some extra peace of mind.
 A level of durability that is the same in year twenty as it is in year one will provide great protection from things like hail and wind.
-Some insurance companies will even discount your homeowner’s insurance premium due to you having a better-protected home.
+Some insurance companies will even discount your homeowner’s insurance premium because you have a better-protected home.
 Energy savings that are unattainable with an asphalt roof are also possible due to the incredible energy efficiency of a metal roof.
 We have seen metal roof systems reduce our client’s cooling costs by as much as 40% in hot summer months!
 Perhaps, best of all, is the knowledge that you made a wise investment in a quality product, and 5, 10, or 15 years down the road, you won’t be re-budgeting for a new roof all over again.

 Contact us today to schedule your free consultation and take the next step in designing your forever roof!